Thyraz/Sonos-Kids-Controller/README.md

 * [Tilted micro USB cable](https://www.amazon.de/gp/product/B01N26RAL6/)\
 (use a cutter knive to remove some of the isolation of the tilted connector to save some more height)
 * [Small kitchen storage box as case](https://www.amazon.de/gp/product/B0841PZZ2C/)
-* The bottom part of a raspberry case where you can tighten the raspberry without the need to drill holes in the backside of the case like [this one](https://www.amazon.de/schwarz-Gehäuse-Raspberry-neueste-Kühlkörper/dp/B00ZHG7AP0/)
+* The bottom part of a raspberry case like [this one](https://www.amazon.de/schwarz-Gehäuse-Raspberry-neueste-Kühlkörper/dp/B00ZHG7AP0/) where you can tighten the raspberry without the need to drill holes in the backside of the jukebox
 * Tesa Powerstrips to fix the raspberry inside the jukebox

 ### Front Cover Cutout: